seemasjustintalabat/android_coding_standards/README.md

 #### Naming
 * Name the Interactor as an `Interactor`.
 This should be the difference between the Presenter and the Interactor. `GroceryDetailsInteractor` should be the interactor for `GroceryDetailsPresenter`.
 * Name `Interactor` interface with letter `I` like `IGroceryDetailsInteractor`
-* Interactor interface should reflect the data that is been gotten.
+* Interactor interface names should reflect the data that is been gotten.
 Use namings like:
 ```kotlin
 fun getChoiceSection(id: Int)
 ```